-Upon endorsement to proceed to the Full Assessment stage, alternatively a proposition may go straight to this stage, due diligence is completed utilising the checklists and processes as developed and upgraded from time to time.
-The intention is to undertake a comprehensive examination of the proposal that will enable staff to report to the Trustees and Trustees to make an informed, rational, and intelligent decision on whether to invest.
+Upon endorsement to proceed to the full assessment stage, alternatively a proposition may go straight to this stage, due diligence is completed utilising the checklists and processes as developed and upgraded from time to time.
+The intention is to undertake a comprehensive examination of the proposal that will enable staff to report to the Trustees and Trustees to make an informed, rational, and intelligent decision on whether to invest given the information to hand and the expected risk of the investment.
 A staff recommendation to invest or not will be discussed and ratified by the IC before being tabled to the full Trust Board for decision.